This post may contain affiliate links.

 It’s All or Nothing

-Another common misconception is that sustainable living must be an all-or-nothing approach.
-Individuals often feel overwhelmed by the notion that they must adopt every sustainable practice perfectly.
-However, incremental changes, such as using reusable bags or cutting down on plastic, can make a substantial difference over time.
+However, incremental changes, such as using reusable bags or reducing plastic use, can make a substantial difference over time.
 Every small action contributes to a larger goal, and it’s important to progress at your own pace.

 It’s Only for Environmentalists